MUSC: Trick-or-treating safe with precautions as state reports 700-plus COVID cases

-CHARLESTON, S.C. − With the right precautions in place the way is now clear for little ghosts and goblins to hit the streets in search of candy for Halloween.
+CHARLESTON, S.C. − With the right precautions in place, little ghosts and goblins are cleared to hit the streets in search of candy for Halloween.

-And those strategies include physical distancing, hand hygiene, a mask and were appropriate a vaccine, she said.
+And those strategies include physical distancing, hand hygiene, a mask and, where appropriate, a vaccine, she said.

-She said that those handing out the treats should do so rather than allowing children to put their hands into the treat bowls and that once home alcohol-based hand sanitizers could be used on the outside of treats to make sure they're safe.
+She said that those handing out the treats should do so rather than allowing children to put their hands into the treat bowls, and that once kids are home, alcohol-based hand sanitizers could be used on the outside of treats to make sure they're safe.

 That figure averages out to about 14 confirmed cases a county, though all Pee Dee counties reported fewer than 14 cases.